Picture of the Week

 click image to enlarge

 Since leaf wetness is necessary for disease initiation and spread, avoid overhead irrigation.
-The disease may be spread on seeds, therefor care should be taken when purchasing or saving seed.
+The disease may be spread on seeds, therefore care should be taken when purchasing or saving seed.
 Crop rotations of at least two years will help to lessen disease severity.
 When carrot production is done, old crop residue should be plowed under.
 Finally, several fungicides may help to manage this disease.
 For the home gardener, products with the active ingredient chlorothalonil may be labeled for this disease.
 Organic gardeners may find copper hydroxide or copper sulfate formulations that are approved for use.
 Commercial growers should consult the Midwest Vegetable Production Guide.

 See these other helpful items.